simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Gait and Balance

-In the gait and balance task (see the method [ORKOrderedTask shortWalkTaskWithIdentifier:intendedUseDescription:numberOfStepsPerLeg:restDuration:options]([ORKOrderedTask shortWalkTaskWithIdentifier:intendedUseDescription:numberOfStepsPerLeg:restDuration:options:])), the user walks for a short distance, which may be indoors.
+In the gait and balance task,
+the user walks for a short distance, which may be indoors.
 You might use this semi-controlled task to collect objective measurements that can be used to estimate stride length, smoothness, sway, and other